Kevin Cassese

-Kevin Cassese (/kɑːˈsiːs/ kah-SEESS; born April 5, 1981) is a retired professional lacrosse player who spent seven years from 2003 to 2009 in Major League Lacrosse (MLL) with the Rochester Rattlers, Philadelphia Barrage and Boston Cannons.
-He was the men's lacrosse head coach at Lehigh University for sixteen seasons from 2008 to 2023.
-He is currently the associate head coach/offensive coordinator at the University of Virginia since June 20, 2023.
+Kevin Cassese (/kɑːˈsiːs/ kah-SEESS; born April 5, 1981) is an American lacrosse coach who is the head coach of the Virginia Cavaliers men's lacrosse team.

+He is also a retired professional lacrosse player who spent seven years from 2003 to 2009 in Major League Lacrosse (MLL) with the Rochester Rattlers, Philadelphia Barrage, and Boston Cannons.
+He was the men's lacrosse head coach at Lehigh University for sixteen seasons from 2008 to 2023, and was the associate head coach/offensive coordinator at the University of Virginia from June 20, 2023 to May 26, 2026.
+On May 26, 2026 it was announced that Cassese had been selected the new head lacrosse coach at the University of Virginia, replacing Lars Tiffany.

 Playing career

 Cassese played collegiate lacrosse at Duke University, where he helped lead the Blue Devils to three NCAA Tournament appearances.
 In 2002, he won the McLaughlin Award as the nation's top midfielder.
 In 2002, Cassese played with Team USA that won the World Lacrosse Championship.
 In 2006, he was also a member of the Team USA, who finished in second place.

 Cassese played professionally with Major League Lacrosse's Rochester Rattlers from 2003 until June 29, 2007, when he was traded to the Philadelphia Barrage.
 He was named the MVP of the 2006 Major League Lacrosse All-Star Game as a member of Team USA.
 He was also a standout for the MLL's Boston Cannons.